ajrigby/ajrpy/README.md

 ## Functions

 `GalacticHeader` - Create a new Galactic header, or convert an existing header to Galactic coordinates
+`RMS` - Return the RMS value or array for some input data
+`RoundUpToOdd` - Rounds a value up to the nearest odd integer